-Counselors are available to all students, parents and teachers on a full-time basis.
+A counselor is available to all students, parents and teachers on a full-time basis.
 This service is available to help individuals with personal, social, school, or family concerns.
 Group counseling concerning a particular problem will be available as the need arises.
 Counseling referrals may be made by the individual, teacher, principal, or parent.